How to get started in officiating

-Officiating is a crucial element in the development of judo and in maintaining the integrity of competition judo at levels of events throughout the country.
+Officiating is a crucial role in maintaining the integrity of competition judo at all levels of event.

-Officiating is challenging, rewarding and above all, great fun.
+Officiating is challenging, rewarding and above all, a great way to be involved and build new friendships.
 Officiating helps equip people with skills such as confidence and decisiveness that are applicable in everyday life.

-Whether you want to officiate at your local club or local competitions, run local events, officiate at national events or run national events, there are refereeing roles at all levels where you can put your knowledge and passion for judo to use.
+Whether you want to officiate at local competitions, run local events, officiate at national events or run national events, there are officiating roles where you can put your knowledge and passion for judo to use.

 What does Officiating involve?

-- Timekeeper: Responsible for keeping track of the contest time, scores and penalties awarded to each player.
+- Timekeeper: Responsible for keeping track of the contest time, osaekomi time and registering scores and penalties on the scoreboard.

-- Senior Recorder: Responsible for placing players into and running pools or compound repechage and running medium size events.
+- Senior Recorder: Responsible for placing players into and running pools or knockout systems, they can run medium size events.

 - Competition Controller: Responsible for the running of larger events.
 They complete the draw, prepare the timetable, and take overall responsibility for all the officials